 Benefit Description You pay Covered medications and supplies (cont.)
-Standard Option Basic Option Women's contraceptive drugs and devices: Nothing Nothing Diaphragms and cervical caps • Intrauterine devices (IUDs) Injectable contraceptive drugs Implanted time-release contraceptive drugs Oral contraceptive drugs Prescribed FDA approved over-the-counter women's contraceptives and devices Women's breast cancer preventative medications Fertility drugs for covered infertility treatments All charges All charges Sexual dysfunction drugs 50% of our allowance 50% of our allowance Prescription and over-the-counter tobacco cessation drugs approved by the FDA to treat tobacco dependence Nothing Nothing Not covered: All charges All charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Prescriptions filled at out-of-network pharmacies, except for out-of- area emergencies or out of area urgent care services Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Nonprescription drugs, unless they are included in our drug formulary or listed as covered above Medical supplies such as dressings and antiseptics, except as listed above Drugs used to shorten the duration of the common cold Any requested packaging of drugs other than the dispensing pharmacy's standard packaging Replacement of lost, stolen or damaged prescription drugs or accessories Drugs related to non-covered services • Drugs for the promotion, prevention, or other treatment of hair loss or growth Preventive care medications Standard Option Basic Option Medications to promote better health as recommended by ACA.
-Nothing Nothing Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a healthcare professional and filled by a network pharmacy.
-These may include some over-the-counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
-For current recommendations go to
+Standard Option Basic Option Tier 4 - Mail order not available for specialty medications Contraceptive drugs and devices as listed in the ACA/HRSA site.
+Nothing Nothing Contraceptive coverage is available at no cost to FEHB members.
+The contraceptive benefit includes at least one option in all methods of contraception (as well as the screening, education, counseling, and follow-up care).
+Any contraceptive that is not already available without cost sharing on the formulary can be accessed through the contraceptive exceptions process described below. • Medical Mutual offers robust coverage of contraceptive options in all categories.
+If a contraceptive is not covered but medically necessary, we offer a simple exceptions process.
+Your provider can contact Express Scripts to request the exception by calling 1-800-753-2851.
+If your provider agrees that a non-covered contraceptive is medical necessary, the exception will be granted and your request will be approved for \$0 coverage.
+E • Reimbursement for over-the-counter contraceptives can be submitted by, Medical Mutual allows online adjudication of OTC contraceptives at the pharmacy, which prevents members from having to pay out of pocket and submit for reimbursement later. • Fertility drugs for covered infertility treatments All charges All charges Sexual dysfunction drugs 50% of our allowance 50% of our allowance • Prescription and over-the-counter tobacco cessation drugs approved by the FDA to treat tobacco dependence Nothing Nothing Not covered: All charges All charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance • Prescriptions filled at out-of-network pharmacies, except for out-of- area emergencies or out of area urgent care services • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Nonprescription drugs, unless they are included in our drug formulary or listed as covered above 7 • Medical supplies such as dressings and antiseptics, except as listed above • Drugs used to shorten the duration of the common cold • Any requested packaging of drugs other than the dispensing pharmacy's standard packaging Replacement of lost, stolen or damaged prescription drugs or accessories • Drugs related to non-covered services

-Preventive care medications - continued on next page
+Covered medications and supplies - continued on next page